 We sell our solutions to leading original design manufacturers, or ODMs, and original equipment manufacturers, or OEMs, globally.
 We refer to ODMs as our customers and OEMs as our end customers, except as otherwise indicated or as the context otherwise requires.
 In the camera market, our solutions enable the creation of high-quality video content in wearable cameras, automotive cameras, Internet Protocol, or IP, security cameras, for both professional use and home security and monitoring, unmanned aerial vehicle cameras, also referred to as UAVs or drones, and virtual reality cameras, also referred to as 360° cameras.
-In the infrastructure market, our solutions efficiently manage IP video traffic, broadcast encoding, transcoding and IP video delivery applications.
-We are also developing solutions to address emerging markets, such as OEM automotive advanced driving assistance systems and robotics markets.
+We also recently introduced, and continue to develop, solutions to address emerging markets, such as the incorporation of computer vision functionality for OEM automotive ADAS applications and robotics markets.

 Our sales cycles typically require a significant investment of time and a substantial expenditure of resources before we can realize revenue from the sale of our solutions, if any.
 Our typical sales cycle consists of a multi-month sales and development process involving our customers' system designers and management along with our sales personnel and software engineers.
 If successful, this process culminates in a customer's decision to use our solutions in its system, which we refer to as a design win.
 Our sales efforts are typically directed to the OEM of the product that will incorporate our video and image processing solution, but the eventual design and incorporation of our SoC into the product may be handled by an ODM on behalf of the OEM.

-Volume production may begin within six to 18 months after a design win, depending on the complexity of our customer's product and other factors upon which we may have little or no influence.
+Volume production may begin within six to 18 months or even longer after a design win, depending on the targeted market, the complexity of our customer's product and other factors upon which we may have little or no influence.
 Once one of our solutions has been incorporated into a customer's design, we believe that our solution is likely to remain a component of the customer's product for its life cycle because of the time and expense associated with redesigning a product or substituting an alternative solution.
 Conversely, a design loss to a competitor will likely preclude any opportunity for us to generate future revenue from such customer's product.
 Even if we obtain a design win and our SoC remains a component through the life cycle of a customer's product, the volume and timing of actual sales of our SoCs to the customer depend upon the production, release and market acceptance of that product, none of which are within our control.
-A portable consumer device typically has a product life cycle of six to 18 months.
+A portable consumer device typically has a product life cycle of six to 18 months, while an IP security camera typically has a product life cycle of 12 to 24 months.
+We anticipate that most OEM automotive products will have life cycles longer than two years.

-Fiscal Year 2018 Financial Highlights and Trends
+Fiscal Year 2019 Financial Highlights and Trends